-As soon as you 'cash out' or 'drawdown income' the Money Purchase Annual Allowance kicks in if more contributions are made by you or your employer to a money purchase scheme.
+As soon as you 'cash out' or 'drawdown income' the Money Purchase Annual Allowance kicks in if more contributions are made by you or your employer to a money purchase scheme - page 11 explains more.

 'Cash out' and 'drawdown' DO NOT give you a guaranteed, regular income.